 Washington University Libraries’ Julian Edison Department of Special Collections Manuscript collections contain a broad range of materials dating from the 2nd century BC through the present.
-The largest group of materials is the Modern Literature Collection which focuses on Anglo and American literary manuscripts in the 20th-21st centuries.
-Other significant holdings include Coptic Greek papyri fragments; European manuscript books and leaves; St. Louis literary events recorded on audiotapes; and American/European autograph collections of significant writers, scientists, politicians, and more.
-For more information, contact the Curator of the Modern Literature Collection/Manuscripts Joel Minor.
+The Modern Literature Collection is the largest material group, which focuses on Anglo and American literary manuscripts in the 20th and 21st centuries.
+Other significant holdings include Coptic Greek papyri fragments, European manuscript books and leaves, St. Louis literary events recorded on audiotapes, and American/European autograph collections of significant writers, scientists, politicians, and more.
+Contact the Curator of the Modern Literature Collection/Manuscripts Joel Minor for more information.

 The James Merrill Papers consists of drafts, diaries, correspondence, photographs, and more that detail the life of this remarkable poet....View Collection about James Merrill

 Fine books from the 15th century to the present, including early illuminated manuscripts and incunabula.View Collection about George N. Meissner Collection

 The collection focuses on developments in printing since the Industrial Revolution with an emphasis on the last 100 years.View Collection about Isador Mendle Memorial Collection

 The A. E. Hotchner Papers consist of manuscript, editorial material, scripts for Hemingway adaptations, correspondence, photographs, and other memorabilia.View Collection about A. E. Hotchner